Generic selectors

 GALATIANS 6:2 Bear one another’s burdens, and so fulfill the law of Christ.

-HEBREWS 6:10 For God is not unrighteous to forget your work, and the labor of love by which you have showed honor to His name, in that you have served the saints and are continuing to serve them.
+HEBREWS 6:10 For God is not unjust to forget your work and labor of love which you have shown toward His name, in that you have ministered to the saints, and do minister.

-PHILIPPIANS 2:4 Let each one look not only after his own things, but let each one also consider the things of others.
+PHILIPPIANS 2:4 Let each of you look out not only for his own interests, but also for the interests of others.

-ROMANS 12:13 Contribute to the needs of the saints, and strive to be hospitable.
+ROMANS 12:13 distributing to the needs of the saints, given to hospitality.

-HEBREWS 13:16 Now do not forget to do good and to fellowship, for with such sacrifices God is well pleased.
+HEBREWS 13:16 But do not forget to do good and to share, for with such sacrifices God is well pleased.

-JAMES 2:14-16 My brethren, what good does it do, if anyone says that he has faith, and does not have works?
-Is faith able to save him?
-15 Now then, if there be a brother or sister who is naked and destitute of daily food, 16 And one of you says to them, “Go in peace; be warmed and be filled,” and does not give to them the things necessary for the body, what good is it?
+JAMES 2:14-16 What does it profit, my brethren, if someone says he has faith but does not have works?
+Can faith save him?
+15 If a brother or sister is naked and destitute of daily food, 16 and one of you says to them, “Depart in peace, be warmed and filled,” but you do not give them the things which are needed for the body, what does it profit?

-1 THESSALONIANS 5:11 Therefore, encourage one another, and edify one another, even as you are already doing.
+1 THESSALONIANS 5:11 Therefore comfort each other and edify one another, just as you also are doing.

-JAMES 1:27 Pure and undefiled religion before God and the Father is this: to visit orphans and widows in their afflictions, and to keep oneself unspotted from the world.
+JAMES 1:27 Pure and undefiled religion before God and the Father is this: to visit orphans and widows in their trouble, and to keep oneself unspotted from the world.

-1 JOHN 3:17 But whoever has this world’s goods, and sees his brother in need, and shuts up his feelings of compassion from him, how can the love of God be dwelling in him?
+1 JOHN 3:17 But whoever has this world’s goods, and sees his brother in need, and shuts up his heart from him, how does the love of God abide in him?

-Paul said, “And let us be concerned about one another, and be stirring up one another unto love and good works; not forsaking the assembling of ourselves together, even as some are accustomed to do; but rather, encouraging one another, and all the more as you see the day drawing near” (Hebrews 10:24-25).
+Paul said, “And let us consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching.”
+(Hebrews 10:24-25).
 Even though the Sabbath is not Paul’s focus, we should apply his words all the more to that day to draw closer to God the Father and Jesus Christ.

 Eliminate Distractions